mzdyb/netdevops/README.md

 It consists of three stages:
 1. Synchronize SoT to have the latest repo version
-2. Configure Developement with configuration from 'cfg_updates_bgp_updates' branch
+2. Configure Developement network with configuration from 'cfg_updates_bgp_updates' branch
 3. Testing

 ...